What are layouts in Android Studio?

 As the name suggests, the grid layout helps us to align components on the layout in a grid.
 Imagine a chessboard with all the pieces scattered around.
 We can make the exact layout pattern in our app and without any difficulty.
 A simple drag-and-drop functionality will help us in setting our layout.

 The most common application that uses a grid layout is the Calculator.
-All the buttons are set in a grid, some buttons even take the space of two cells.
+All the buttons are set in a grid, and some buttons even take the space of two cells.
 We will design a simple layout to clear the basics.

 How to use the Grid Layout in Android Studio?

-Grid Layout has been around for a long time so all its libraries are already packed in Android Studio.
+Grid Layout has been around for a long time, so all its libraries are already packed in Android Studio.
 This means we don’t need to add any external dependencies like in the case of Constraint Layout.
 If you are testing out the Grid Layout in the same project you used to test out Constraint Layout, you can even delete that dependency you had earlier included.

 Like with all other Layouts, there are two methods to use the grid layout.